 The right side of the lounge is dedicated to the self-serve buffet area with a great selection of food and drinks.
 There are also some cafe-style chairs and tables here with views out to the tarmac again, which is really nice while you are eating.

 There are plenty of soft drinks in glass-sided fridges.
 The usual selection, including canned Coke, Sprite, Fanta, tonic water, etc., bottled water, tomato juice, and milk.
 There is also a choice of Heineken and Singha beer in the fridge.
-In addition, you will find apple and orange juice, a coffee machine, and tea bags.
+Also, you will find apple and orange juice, a coffee machine, and tea bags.
 There are also spirits and bottles of wine.

 Breakfast is great here and includes hot and cold items, including omelets, sausages, beans, and ham, as well as the Asian option of fried rice and instant noodles.
 In addition, there is bread, pastries, yogurts, chocolate eclairs, cereals, cut fruit fish cakes, cold sandwiches (egg and ham, vegan cheese, potato salad sandwich mini beef burger, tune cucumber cup, etc.), and instant noodles.

-There are cakes, chocolate, lemon and butter, and also a delicious apple tart as well as icecream, crisps, and nuts.
+There are cakes, chocolate, lemon, and butter, and also a delicious apple tart as well as ice cream, crisps, and nuts.
 For an airport lounge, this is quite a feast!

 Overall, the Air France-KLM Lounge has to be the joint best Priority Pass lounge at Bangkok Suvarnabhumi airport.
 The Oman Air Lounge is also a brilliant Priority Pass lounge at this airport.